 Please note that I use affiliate links in this post.
 Clicking through and making a purchase helps me in a small financial way, thank you!

 I hate to say it, but Disneyland calories totally count if you’re watching what you eat!
 Sure, there’s cotton candy around every corner and calorie-rich fried delights at Disneyland.
 But read the menus closely and you’ll see that there are healthy foods to eat at Disneyland at just about every dining location.
-Keep reading for the tips for eating healthy at Disneyland, including where to eat, what to choose and healthy snacks to pack.
+Keep reading for the tips on how to eat healthfully at Disneyland, including where to eat, what to choose and healthy snacks to pack.

-Most important meal of the day, right?
+Breakfast is said to be the most important meal of the day, right?
 Consider eating breakfast before you come to the Park.
 The smell of frappachinos, buttery pastries and vanilla-scented Mickey waffles will be wafting through the air from the Starbucks and Jolly Holiday Bakery as you walk down Main Street, U.S.A!
+If you’re trying to eat healthfully at Disneyland you’ll want to fill up your tummy with healthier options before setting foot inside the Parks.

-- I usually bring food to store in the hotel fridge and fill up at daybreak with Greek yogurt, a banana and fibrous flake cereal.
+- Bring food to store in the hotel fridge and fill up at daybreak with Greek yogurt, a banana and fibrous flake cereal.
 My kids usually enjoy granola bars and fresh fruit.

 - If you want to dine inside the Park, River Belle Terrace has a plate of fresh, seasonal fruit (skip the Biscuits n’ Gravy!)